ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0009_Semantic_Versioning.md

 # Semantic Versioning

-["Semantic Versioning 2.0.0"](https://github.com/semver/semver/blob/master/semver.md) is the well-defined process of assigning version numbers to software products that expose Application Programming Interfaces (APIs).
+Semantic Versioning is the well-defined process of assigning version numbers to software products that expose Application Programming Interfaces (APIs).
 It is a set of rules and requirements that dictate how version numbers are assigned and incremented.

 It is a consistent approach that saves time and cost otherwise needed to support release and upgrade packages without having to roll new versions of dependent packages.